working with Advisers in

 Some of the criteria schools were ranked on included having an active student-operated veterans club or association; veteran-specific career services or advising; on-campus veteran’s coordinator and awarding credit based on prior military training and experience.
 Information about the criteria Glen Oaks met to achieve its ranking is available at the Michigan Veterans website.

-- Complete an Application for Benefits online (select “Apply for Benefits”).
+- Complete an Application for Benefits online.

 - Submit to the Glen Oaks Financial Aid Office a certified copy of your DD-214 (veterans) or an original DD Form 2384 – Notice of Basic Eligibility (reserves); and